AzuredBlue/mpv-anilist-updater/README.md

 - **UPDATE_PROGRESS_WHEN_REWATCHING**: `yes`/`no`.
 If `yes`, allow updating progress for anime set to rewatching.
 Default is `yes`.
 - **SET_TO_COMPLETED_AFTER_LAST_EPISODE_CURRENT**: `yes`/`no`.
 If `yes`, set to COMPLETED after last episode if status was CURRENT. **Default is `yes`.**
 - **SET_TO_COMPLETED_AFTER_LAST_EPISODE_REWATCHING**: `yes`/`no`.
 If `yes`, set to COMPLETED after last episode if status was REPEATING (rewatching).
 Default is `yes`.
+- **ADD_ENTRY_IF_MISSING**: `yes`/`no`.
+If `yes`, automatically add anime to your list if it's not found during search.
+When enabled, if an anime is not in your list, the script will search for it in the AniList database and add it with status CURRENT (if watching mid-series) or PLANNING (if starting from episode 1).
+Default is `no`.
 - **KEYBIND_UPDATE_ANILIST**: String.
 The keybind to manually update AniList.
 Default is `ctrl+a`.
 - **KEYBIND_LAUNCH_ANILIST**: String.
 The keybind to open AniList page in browser.
 Default is `ctrl+b`.
 - **KEYBIND_OPEN_FOLDER**: String.
 The keybind to open the folder containing the current video.
 Default is `ctrl+d`.